chintan9999/Assignment/README.md

 To download and install docker on local machine:

-1)For Windows operating system:
+1) For Windows operating system:

   Download docker-desktop from https://www.docker.com/products/docker-desktop/ and install Docker-Desktop

-2)For Linux operating system:
+2) For Linux operating system:

   On CentOS, you can install Docker by running the following commands in a terminal: